ashishtele/Quick-Notes-for-ML-DS/README.md

 # 🔥 Quick Notes for ML, DS, MLOps, LLMOps 🔥
-It contains interview preparation notes provided by iNeuron, article links, and others.
+It contains interview preparation notes from iNeuron, article links, and others.

 ## Important Concepts: